-This is whether you can use a lower or higher wattage charger for your laptop.
+Here’s everything about using a lower or higher wattage charger for your laptop:

-So if you want to learn whether you can do it, then you’re in the right place.
+If you want to learn all about using a lower or higher wattage charger for your laptop, then you’re in the right place.

 Let’s get started!